 I immediately sensed links-- sometimes quite direct-- between what was happening in the Feldenkrais training and what I had been investigating in the rehearsal room and classroom for years, as well as my on-going interests in process philosophy, systems theory, linguistics, and embodied anthropology.
 When I returned to New York to teach writing in 2012, these connections began to surface spontaneously in class, and what is now Sense Writing's flow of writing and physical sequences emerged.

-Today there are over ninety Sense Writing sequences that teach people to work gently with their nervous systems to reduce anxiety and unlock their voices.
+Today there are over one hundred Sense Writing sequences that teach people to work gently with their nervous systems to reduce anxiety and unlock their voices.
 Sense Writing's "organic creativity" actively challenges the status quo of creating through struggle and ambition (and the underlying ethos of our "no pain, no gain" cultural mantra), allowing people to uncover the efficacy of pleasure.